Looking for the best insurance as a digital nomad in Chile?

 Chile operates a dual healthcare system with FONASA (public insurance) serving the majority of the population and private insurance (ISAPRE) offering premium services.
 The public system provides basic coverage but often involves long waiting times and limited resources.
 Private healthcare delivers excellent quality comparable to developed countries, with modern facilities and internationally trained physicians, but costs are significantly higher.
 As a non-resident, accessing the public system can be complex, making private insurance essential for timely, quality care.

 Leading medical facilities include Clínica Las Condes in Santiago, one of Latin America's most advanced private hospitals offering comprehensive specialties and English-speaking international patient services.
 Hospital Clínico Universidad Católica provides excellent university-affiliated care with research facilities.
 Clínica Alemana offers German-standard medical care with modern equipment.
-In Valparaíso, Hospital Carlos Van Buren serves the coastal region, while Hospital Regional de Concepción covers southern Chile.
+In Valparaíso, Hospital Carlos Van Buren serves the coastal region, Hospital Regional de Concepción covers the Bio Bío region, and Hospital Clínico de Magallanes in Punta Arenas is the referral centre for southern Patagonia.
 Outside major cities, medical facilities become more basic, emphasizing the importance of evacuation coverage.

 Chile's extreme geography creates unique healthcare challenges.
 The Atacama Desert's high altitude and extreme dryness can cause health issues for unprepared visitors.
 Patagonia's remote wilderness areas have minimal medical infrastructure, making evacuation insurance critical.
 Santiago's air pollution can exacerbate respiratory conditions, while the country's seismic activity occasionally disrupts medical services.
 Seasonal variations mean different health risks throughout the year, from winter respiratory illnesses in the south to summer heat-related issues in the north.